PieroPaialungaAI/Report2/README.md

 Time independent Fourier Analysis has been performed.
 By the usage of an opportune filter, a forecast has been made.

 ## 3. "fouriermethod2.ipynb"
 Time dependent Fourier Analysis has been performed.
+By the usage of an opportune filter, a forecast has been made.

-## 4. "wavefiltering.ipynb"
+## 4. "waveletfiltering.ipynb"
 A wavelet filter has been adopted to clean the signal.

 ## 5. "SARIMA.ipynb"
-Sarima and Arima processes have been made in order to perform a forecast.
+Sarima and Arima processes have been made in order to perform a forecast on the dataset that has been cleaned by the wavelet filtering.

-##6.
-"Deconvolution.ipynb"
+## 6. "Deconvolution.ipynb"
 A deconvolution algorithm has been applied and a forecast has been made on the last year available (2016)